-A SEXY ROM-COM FOR BOTH HOPELESS ROMANTICS & CYNICS
+THE PERFECT ROM-COM FOR BOTH HOPELESS ROMANTICS & CYNICS

 August 16 - September 1, 2019

+We strive to voice the stories of the Asian American community, and in order to bring performances to those communities whose stories they tell, we are committed to make them as accessible as possible.
 PAY AS YOU ARE pricing asks those who routinely pay $35 for theater tickets to choose to pay that amount; it is the actual fair market value of the ticket.
 If an audience member needs to pay less, they can choose to pay less – as little as $5 per ticket.

 For Mixed Blood Theatre patrons, Radical Hospitality will not be available for this production.